 Many practices and facilities accept state Medicaid.
-After enrolling with Medicaid they begin seeing patients.
+After undertaking payor enrollment with Medicaid they begin seeing patients.
 Shortly thereafter, they may realize they’ve made a grave mistake as they didn’t enroll with ALL Medicaid products and now are not being paid for the patients they’ve seen.
 This blog will help you figure out the difference between Medicaid and Medicaid Managed Care Plans and why it’s a good idea to be enrolled not only with your state’s Medicaid plan but also all Medicaid Managed Care plans offered in your state.

 Medicaid Managed Care Plans provides for the delivery of Medicaid health benefits and additional services through contracted arrangements between state Medicaid agencies and managed care organizations (MCOs) that accept a set per member per month (capitation) payment for these services.

 All 50 states offer Medicaid – Some have clever names and others are just called Medicaid.
 Often to enroll in your state’s Medicaid plan, they will require that you first enroll with Medicare.
-Often physicians will say I don’t want to enroll with Medicare, I only want Medicaid.
+Often physicians will say I don’t want to undertake payer enrollment with Medicare, I only want Medicaid.
 However, there is usually no way around this requirement.
 You do not have to actually see Medicare patients, only enroll in their program.

 Enrolling in Medicaid

 Enrolling in Medicaid is often a daunting task.
 Some applications can be around 300 pages and you must not leave any fields blank.
-Once you are enrolled in Medicaid, it is imperative that your staff knows how to run an eligibility and benefits check on patients before you see them.
+Once you are undertake payor enrollment in Medicaid, it is imperative that your staff knows how to run an eligibility and benefits check on patients before you see them.
 The reason this step is so important is because Medicaid has very specific rules about who can be on traditional Medicaid (normal Medicaid) and who must enroll in a Medicaid Managed Care Plan.
 If you see a patient who is enrolled in a Medicaid HMO and you only accept traditional Medicaid you will not be paid for your services.